Reed Slatkin: Ponzi scheme

-Among his victims were actors Joe Pantoliano, Anne Archer and Giovanni Ribisi (the latter two being Scientologists), producers Art Linson (father of high-ranking Scientologist Jenny Linson) and Armyan Bernstein, and two additional Scientologists, film composer Mark Isham and commentator Greta Van Susteren. as well as key people of EarthLink, including Scientologist Sky Dayton.
-He funneled millions of dollars to the Church of Scientology and their related entities.
+He funneled millions of dollars to the Church of Scientology and related entities, and many of his victims were Scientologists.
+Victims of his scheme include actors Joe Pantoliano, Anne Archer, Giovanni Ribisi, producers Art Linson and Armyan Bernstein, film composer Mark Isham, and commentator Greta Van Susteren.

 Guilty plea and post-conviction

 Slatkin pleaded guilty to mail fraud, wire fraud, money laundering, and obstruction of justice and on September 2, 2003, he was sentenced to 14 years in federal prison.

 His Federal Bureau of Prisons registration number was 24057-112 and he was initially incarcerated at the low-security Taft Community Correctional Institution in Taft, California.
 By 2010, he had been transferred to the low-security Lompoc Federal Correctional Institution in Lompoc, California.

 Many of his victims were also Scientologists.
 In his fraud case, his lawyers blamed his behavior on Scientology; but Scientology's lawyers from Latham & Watkins characterized Slatkin's explanations as "shameful" and having "sold the psychiatrists a bill of goods".

 In July 2013, he was released from a halfway house in Long Beach, California.

 On June 23, 2015, journalist Tony Ortega reported on his website that Slatkin had died from a heart attack.
 Ortega said that he had confirmation of Slatkin's death from Slatkin's ex-wife.